TimosPal/TileBite/README.md

-# GameEngine
+# TileBite

-A modular 2D game engine written in C++ using an archetype-based ECS (Entity Component System) architecture.
+TileBite is a modular 2D game engine written in C++ using an archetype-based ECS (Entity Component System).
+It’s designed for creating tilemap-based games, offering flexibility and performance

 ![Demo1](./demoImages/snakesDemo.gif)